-Stéphane Denève is Chief Conductor of Stuttgart Radio Symphony Orchestra (SWR), Principal Guest Conductor of The Philadelphia Orchestra, Chief Conductor of the Brussels Philharmonic and Director of the Royal Scottish National Orchestra.
+Stéphane Denève is Chief Conductor of Stuttgart Radio Symphony Orchestra (SWR), Principal Guest Conductor of The Philadelphia Orchestra, Chief Conductor of the Brussels Philharmonic and Director of the Centre for Future Orchestral Repertoire (CffOR).

-Recognised internationally for the exceptional quality of his performances and programming, he regularly appears at major concert venues with the world’s leading orchestras and soloists.
+Recognised internationally for the exceptional quality of his performances and programming, he regularly appears at major concert venues with the world’s greatest orchestras and soloists.
 He has a special affinity for the music of his native France, and is a passionate advocate for new music.

-He enjoys close relationships with many of the world’s leading solo artists, and has performed, among others, with Jean-Yves Thibaudet, Leif Ove Andsnes, Yo-Yo Ma, Leonidas Kavakos, Frank Peter Zimmermann, Nikolaj Znaider, Gil Shaham, Piotr Anderszewski, Emanuel Ax, Lars Vogt, Nikolai Lugansky, Paul Lewis, Joshua Bell, Hilary Hahn, Vadim Repin, Gil Shaham, Nathalie Dessay and Nina Stemme.
+He enjoys close relationships with many of the world’s leading solo artists, including Jean-Yves Thibaudet, Leif Ove Andsnes, Yo-Yo Ma, Leonidas Kavakos, Frank Peter Zimmermann, Nikolaj Znaider, Gil Shaham, Piotr Anderszewski, Emanuel Ax, Lars Vogt, Nikolai Lugansky, Paul Lewis, Joshua Bell, Hilary Hahn, Vadim Repin, and Nathalie Dessay.

-In the field of opera, Stéphane Denève has conducted productions at the Royal Opera House, Glyndebourne Festival, La Scala, Gran Teatro de Liceu, Netherlands Opera, La Monnaie, Opéra National de Paris, the Teatro Comunale Bologna, and Cincinnati Opera.
+In the field of opera, Stéphane Denève has led productions at the Royal Opera House, Glyndebourne Festival, La Scala, Saito Kinen Festival, Gran Teatro de Liceu, Netherlands Opera, La Monnaie, and at the Opéra National de Paris.